How to learn to trust others

 Tips for opening up and getting closer to those important to you

 Trust is the ability to have faith and belief in another person.
 If we trust someone, we trust that they will be there for us and we feel that it is safe to share secrets, private thoughts and emotions with them.
 Basically, if we trust someone, we feel we can be close to them.

-Trust is the bedrock of a relationship really.
-Without trust, a relationship or friendship simply cannot survive.
+Trust is the bedrock of a relationship.
+Without trust, a relationship or friendship cannot grow.

 Why can't I trust?

 There are many reasons why we may find it hard to trust other people.
 These reasons can include having had a difficult childhood and difficult relationship with your parents.